Urban Art: Colors of Southern Nevada

 Dr. Moore commissioned RAFI Architecture and Design to assist in crafting his new indigenous Mojave Desert urban imagery - incorporating a palate of simple materials, plant life, color, and sheltered spaces for students, faculty and staff to informally mix and gather outdoors.
 The new campus plan developed by Dr. Robert Fielden, NCARB, FAIA reflects ancient Anasazi villages that were once abundant along the Colorado River basin more than 1,000 years ago.
 Across campus, building arrangements were planned to form small hamlets each centered around a well-landscaped intimate outdoor courtyard where people could informally gather.

 Collectively, tree-lined pedestrian malls link hamlets together producing a village.
 Simple architectural forms are abstract in character and are specifically designed to create additional outdoor shade.
 Noted environmental designer LJ Spina, a RAFI principal created the Legorreta inspired landscape and color palate using common colors native to the Mojave Desert environs.
 Sherri Payne, a RAFI principal at the time was the project's architect.
 The completed campus improvements accomplished the president's goals.
 People passing by on West Charleston Boulevard now slowed to observe the dramatic visual imagery the campus possessed.
 Urban design, drought-tolerant landscaping and the campus architecture became topics of many discussions and articles in the press.
 Weekends on campus were filled with visitors photographing the architecture and color.
-Students were happy, campus enrollment doubled and the projject received national, and international design awards and recognition for contributions to architectural excellence.
-Two and one-half decades later what emerged through President Moore's dedication to excellence can bw seen in a new reflection of national colors native to Southern Nevada in the 7 Magic Mountains public art piece by Ugo Rondinone.
-The art piece specifically commissioned by MGM Resorts for the Mojave Desert is located near Jean, Nevada. today, the piece is viewed by millions of viewers traveling in motor vehicles through the desert along US Interstate 15, or by those stopping at the site near the Nevada, California state line.
+Students were happy, campus enrollment doubled and the project received national, and international design awards and recognition for contributions to architectural excellence.
+Two and a half decades later what emerged through President Moore's dedication to excellence can be seen in a new reflection of national colors native to Southern Nevada in the 7 Magic Mountains public art piece by Ugo Rondinone.
+The art piece specifically commissioned by MGM Resorts for the Mojave Desert is located near Jean, Nevada.
+Today, the piece is viewed by millions of viewers traveling in motor vehicles through the desert along US Interstate 15, or by those stopping at the site near the Nevada, California state line.